-Amit Shah to visit UP on Nov 12 to fine tune poll strategies
+Amit Shah To Visit UP On Nov 12 To Fine Tune Poll Strategies

-New Delhi, Nov 11 (IANS) Ahead of the Uttar Pradesh polls, Union Home Minister and former BJP National President Amit Shah, with his ear to the ground, is preparing a victory guide to replicate 2017's landslide win in the state.
+New Delhi: Ahead of the Uttar Pradesh polls, Union Home Minister and former BJP National President Amit Shah, with his ear to the ground, is preparing a victory guide to replicate 2017's landslide win in the state.

 Shah who will visit Uttar Pradesh on Friday, is scheduled to meet around 700 party leaders in Varanasi, the parliamentary constituency of Prime Minister Narendra Modi, and brainstorm election strategies with them.
 He will also hold a rally in Azamgarh, the parliamentary constituency of opposition Samajwadi Party's (SP) supremo, Akhilesh Yadav.